uikit/uikit-site/docs/pages/lightbox.md

 ## Content Sources

 A lightbox is not restricted to images.
-Other media, like videos, can be displayed inside a lightbox and it will automatically generate the correct output by evaluating your path.
+Other media, like videos, can be displayed as well.

 ```html
 <div uk-lightbox>